UBC-DSCI/introduction-to-datascience-python/source/reading.md

 +++

-Data frames in R need to have column names.
-Thus if you read in data that don't have column names, R will assign names automatically.
-In the example above, R assigns each column a name of `X1, X2, X3, X4, X5, X6`.
+Data frames in Python need to have column names.
+Thus if you read in data that don't have column names, Python will assign names automatically.
+In the example above, Python assigns each column a name of `0, 1, 2, 3, 4, 5`.

-It is best to rename your columns to help differentiate between them (e.g., `X1, X2`, etc., are not very descriptive names and will make it more confusing as you code).
+It is best to rename your columns to help differentiate between them (e.g., `0, 1`, etc., are not very descriptive names and will make it more confusing as you code).
 To rename your columns, you can use the `rename` function
 \index{rename} from [the `dplyr` R package](https://dplyr.tidyverse.org/) [@dplyr]
  \index{dplyr} (one of the packages loaded with `tidyverse`, so we don't need to load it separately).
+The argument of the `rename` function is `columns`, which is a dictionary of old column names as keys of the dictionary and new column names as values of the dictionary.
-The first argument is the data set, and in the subsequent arguments you write `new_name = old_name` for the selected variables to rename.
-We rename the `X1, X2, ..., X6` columns in the `canlang_data` data frame to more descriptive names below.
+We rename the `0, 1, ..., 5`
+columns in the `canlang_data` data frame to more descriptive names below, with the `inplace` argument as `True`, so that the columns are renamed in place.

 ```{code-cell} ipython3